lothsun/DayZ-Stringtable-Translator/README.md

 # DayZ Stringtable Translator

 A simple PowerShell + Batch utility that automates the translation of stringtable CSV files used in DayZ modding.
-It reads an input CSV containing language columns and fills in missing translations using Google Translate — outputting a clean, CSV-compliant file with a trailing empty column for compatibility.
+It reads an input CSV containing language columns and fills in missing translations using Google Translate — outputting a clean and compatible CSV file structured for use in dayz mods.

 ## 📦 Features